sukhbir-singh/competitive-programming/README.md

 # Competitive Programming

-Respository for storing my programs for various online competitions like Codechef, spoj, codeforces.
+Solutions for problems belonging to various online competitions like codechef, spoj, codeforces, uva.